spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 ### Creating a UnityGameLogic entity prefab

-In the FPS Template project the server-side worker is called `UnityGameLogic`.
+In the FPS starter project the server-side worker is called `UnityGameLogic`.

 Just as with client-side representation, navigate to the `/Assets/Resources/Prefabs/UnityGameLogic/` folder and create a `HealthPickup` prefab.
 Once again this name must match the `Metadata` string for the health pack entity so that the GameObject Creation system knows to associate them.